-The larvae of furniture beetles begin to eat all the wood surrounding them aas soon as the eggs hatch.
+The larvae of furniture beetles begin to eat all the wood surrounding them as soon as the eggs hatch.
 Larvae continue to form inside the wood prior to coming out as a fully-mature beetle.

 Furniture beetles make wood dust as they drill holes into the timber.
-These become their exit out when the insect is ready to emerge.
+These become their exit when the insect is ready to emerge.
 All of this is damaging to wood flooring, door and window frames, and furniture.

 How to Get Rid of Common Furniture Beetles

-In order to control a home or office against furniture beetles, you should know proper techniques to identify them.
+In order to control a home or office against furniture beetles, you should know the proper techniques to identify them.
 The Anobuim punctatum insects have oval-shaped bodies and are one-quarter of an inch long.
 They are reddish-brown or dark brown in color.

 Prevention is the best way to avert wood-boring insects from invading your furniture.
 However, the issue is the various types of infestation there are which are uncontrollable.